Tommy Godwin (cyclist, born 1920): Career after racing

 Godwin managed the British cycling team at the 1964 Summer Olympics in Tokyo, became president of the British Cycling Federation and the Solihull Cycling Club.
-He ran the first British training camp in Majorca, Spain, and the first track course at Lilleshall, and founded the Birmingham RCC.
+He ran the first British training camp in Mallorca, Spain, and the first track course at Lilleshall, and founded the Birmingham RCC.
 He was Britain's first paid national coach and trained a generation of British track riders, many of whom won national and international titles and medals.
 They included Graham Webb, who beat the British hour record and won the world road race championship, and Mick Bennett, who won bronze medals at the 1972 and 1976 Olympics.

 From 1936 to 1950, he worked for BSA.
 For 36 years from 1950, he ran a cycle shop in Silver Street in the Kings Heath district of Birmingham.
 His autobiography It Wasn't That Easy: The Tommy Godwin Story was published in 2007 by John Pinkerton Memorial Publishing Fund.
 He was president of Solihull Cycling Club.
 His wife, Eileen, died on 5 January 2011.